ente-io/ente/README.md

 ## ❤️ Join the Community

 Follow us on [Twitter](https://twitter.com/enteio) and join [r/enteio](https://reddit.com/r/enteio) to get regular updates, connect with other customers, and discuss your ideas.
-Also, please leave a star on GitHub if you like this project.

 An important part of our journey is to build better software by consistently listening to community feedback.
 Please feel free to [share your thoughts](mailto:feedback@ente.io) with us at any time.